Can I have a trusted family member reinstated as my guardian instead of DSS? – North Carolina

 Analysis

 Apply the Rule to the Facts: DSS was appointed last Friday.
-If you can show that DSS’s continued service threatens your well-being or fails your needs, that supports “cause” for removal and that a change serves your best interests.
+If you can show that DSS’s continued service threatens your well-being or fails your needs, that may support “cause” for removal.
 The prior concerns about the family member will be weighed; you strengthen your request by showing what has changed (training, care plan, support network, or oversight) to make that person suitable now.

 Process & Timing